 Anything else negative (and most of the above) goes without saying in a graduate-level class.
 But these kinds of things could negatively impact your class participation grade.

 Now that you know what not to do, let's look at what you should do.
 Class participation involves being an active and responsible participant in class discussions and activities.
 Think of the following as a checklist.
 If you can check off each of the following during each class discussion, you probably are fully participating:

-The instructor might or might not keep a checklist on paper during the class period, but you are encouraged to keep a checklist on paper or in your head.
 At the end of each class period, reflect on your own participation and make an effort to improve if you do not feel your participation is adequate.
 Remember that this is partly about the amount of participation and largely about the quality of participation.

 Requirements for online participation are largely the same.
 However,